-While chatting with Kerry from Squawkfox, Mrs. C8j and I did some research and an interesting point was found, about the DTC RDSP vicious circle (DTC is the Disability Tax Credit).
+While chatting with Kerry from Squawkfox, Mrs. C8j and I did some research.
+We found an exciting point about the DTC RDSP vicious circle (DTC is the Disability Tax Credit).

 “The non-refundable nature of the DTC has created a situation where some low-income disabled people don’t even bother to apply for the DTC, thinking it won’t benefit them.
 That can often be a mistake, as DTC certification has become a necessary requirement for a number of other government programs, such as RDSPs (registered disability savings plans) and the child disability credit. “

 That one left me quite upset.
-There is data about how few RDSPs are out there, but this explanation rings far too true for my liking.
+There is data about how few RDSPs are out there, but this explanation rings far too accurate for my liking.
 Truly a DTC RDSP vicious circle.

 This issue exists with RESPs too.
-Low-income families, think they need to save a lot to make the RESP system work.
+Low-income families think they need to save a lot to make the RESP system work.
 No!
-Open the account, put a small amount in there, but you might be eligible for the Canada Learning Bond, which is free money.
+Open the account put a small amount in there.
+You might be eligible for the Canada Learning Bond, free money.

 The Canada Disability Savings Bond

-Getting back to RDSPs, there is a similar benefit for low income families.
+Getting back to RDSPs, there is a similar benefit for low-income families.
 The Canada Disability Savings Bond is $1000 a year that can be deposited in your RDSP, even if you don’t make a deposit.
-This is why it is important to help folks with the RDSP.
+This is why it is essential to help folks with the RDSP.

 No one should be leaving this kind of free money on the table.